 Work-life balance issues may present themselves as increased anxiety, depression, stress, or possibly even problems with alcohol or drugs.
 There is no one way that work-life balance issues presents in people.
 One person may have a mood change, being much more irritable than normal, and another may simply isolate and withdraw.
 When others around you notice that you are “off” or “seem stressed” or even encourage you to take a mental health day off from work, you may be experiencing work-life balance issues.

 Do any of these stress symptoms describe you?

 You are having trouble with sleep, either getting to sleep or waking up in the middle of the night, thinking about your stressors or about work

 You have more difficulty motivating yourself

-You feel more fatigued than usual
+You are more fatigued or tired than normal

 You feel bad about yourself

 You have become more resentful of others

 You have difficulty concentrating on just one task, or constantly multi-tasking